59th Street–Columbus Circle station: Entrances and exits

-This station complex has many entrances/exits from street level.
+This station complex has several entrances and exits from street level.
 Most of the station's exits are from the two mezzanines.
 The one at the north end of Columbus Circle leads to the Trump International Hotel and Tower.
 A wide staircase from that plaza leads to the northern part of the IND mezzanine, adjacent to the north end of the northbound IRT platform.
 There is also an elevator at the same corner.
 An additional staircase leads to the east side of Central Park West, just north of Columbus Circle.

 The south end of the northbound IRT platform has a fare control area leading to two staircases.
 These staircases ascend to the southeastern corner of Central Park South and Broadway, just outside 240 Central Park South.

 Two staircases from the northwest corner of Broadway and 60th Street descend to a fare control area leading to the southbound IRT platform.
 There are two additional staircases from the median of Broadway between Columbus Circle and 60th Street, which also lead to a fare control area adjacent to the southbound IRT platform.
 A staircase to the southwest corner of that intersection was proposed as part of the Columbus Center project but was never built.

-The Deutsche Bank Center at the northwest corner of 58th Street and Eighth Avenue has a set of elevators, escalators, and staircases descending to a fare control area.
+The Deutsche Bank Center at the northwest corner of 58th Street and Eighth Avenue has an elevator, escalators, and a staircase descending to a fare control area.
 The mezzanine also has a staircase to the northeast corner of 58th Street and Eighth Avenue, outside 2 Columbus Circle.
 There is a passageway leading to two sets of easement staircases at 57th Street and Eighth Avenue.
 A single staircase, within the Central Park Place building, ascends to the northwest corner of the intersection.
 At the southeast corner, two staircases ascend to the Hearst Tower: one to Eighth Avenue and one to 57th Street.

 In October 1992, at a public hearing, New York City Transit proposed closing street staircase S6 to the northwest corner of 61st Street and Central Park West (outside what is now 15 Central Park West) and reopening street staircase S2 at 60th Street and Central Park West, located to the east of the circular stair, in order to expand the Transit Police District Command to accommodate more officers and increase the efficiency of the operation.
 The circular staircase was expected to be reconstructed to provide more direct access.
 The 61st Street exit was operated part-time, closing at nights; it consisted of a high exit turnstile and was used by 2,400 daily passengers.
 It was located in a remote unmonitored portion of the station, making safety an added consideration for its closure.
 Four staircases to the two platforms that led to the passageway leading to the exit were removed.